-Up to date information for vaccinations before you travel to Italy are available from the NHS website
+Up to date information for vaccinations before you travel to Italy are available from the NHS Fit for Travel website.

 The best months for traveling in much of Italy are from April to June and mid-September to October: Temperatures are usually comfortable, rural colors are rich, and the crowds aren't too intense (except around Easter).
 From July through early September the country's holiday spots teem with visitors.

 If you hold a British Citizen passport, you don't need a visa to enter Italy.
 If you're planning a stay of longer than 3 months contact the Italian Embassy if you have further questions.

 See which forms you may need for entry into Italy.

 The official currency of Italy is the Euro (EUR).
 If you're looking to transfer or spend money in Italy you can grab amazing Euro deals via Wise.com (GBP to EUR).

 There are over 100 mammal species found in Italy and common examples include the small alpine marmot, European snow vale, the Eurasian lynx, the Italian wolf and the Marsican brown bear.
 On the coasts, dolphins and Mediterranean monk seals can be spotted.

 Italian food?
 Pizza is considered the national dish of Italy.
 However, it is popular in many other countries, especially in the West